-- 5. Veteran Owned Small Business (VOSB) A veteran-owned small business or a service disabled veteran-owned small business that has been certified by U.S. Department of Veterans Affairs.
-"Veteran Owned Small Business" or "VOSB" as used in this Policy shall include service disabled veteran owned small business. - 6.
+- 5. Veteran Owned Small Business (VOSB) A Small business that has been certified by U.S. Department of Veterans Affairs. - 6.
 Inclusionary Approach A plan describing a Prime Contractor's specific approach toward Small, Local and Veteran Owned Small Business outreach and participation.
 This plan shall also include estimated Small, Local and Veteran Owned Small Business percentage commitments for the project. - 7.
 Local Business A business that meets all of the following criteria: - a) Occupies workspace within the County.
 The business must submit proof of occupancy to the Authority by supplying evidence of a lease, deed or other sufficient evidence demonstrating that the business has been located within the county for a minimum of 6 months prior to the release of a solicitation for which a business responds as a Local Business participant.
 (U.S. Post Office boxes are not verifiable and shall not be considered for the purpose of this definition).
 The business cannot satisfy this requirement by operating as a virtual office. - b) Submits proof to the Authority that the business is in compliance with all applicable laws relating to licensing and is not delinquent on any San Diego County taxes. - c) Submits proof to the Authority demonstrating one of the following: - 1.
 More than fifty percent (50%) of the workforce based in the local office resides in San Diego County; or - 2.
 The business must demonstrate that it is headquartered in the County.
 For purposes of the policy, the term "headquartered" shall mean that the business physically conducts and manages all of its operations from a location in the County. - d) Submits the Local Business Enterprise Affidavit of Eligibility form and is enrolled in the Authority's Local Business Enterprise Directory at the time the bid or proposal is due. - 8.
-Prime Contractor A party or entity with whom the Authority enters into a legally binding agreement.
+Prime Contractor A party or entity with whom the Authority enters into a legally binding agreement. - 9.
+Small Business A profit-making corporation, sole proprietorship, or partnership that:

-- 9. Small Business A profit-making corporation, sole proprietorship, or partnership that: - a.
+- a.
 Is enrolled in the Authority's Bonding and Contract Financing Assistance Program, or - b.
 A business concern that is certified as a DBE by the California Unified Certification Program, or - c.
 Possesses valid certification issued by an agency, approved by the Authority, that verifies the firm is within the SBA size standards, or - d.
 Is an airport concessionaire that provides evidence that its business size is within standards established under 49 CFR Part 23, Section 23.33. - 10.
 Small Business Development A department within the Authority, or any subsequent department identified by the President/CEO, that oversees and monitors compliance with this Policy. - 11.
 Trade Assessment An estimated breakdown of specific trades needed to complete a defined scope of work. - 12.
-Total Allowable Preference The maximum allowable combined preference awarded shall not exceed two hundred thousand dollars (\$200,000) or seven percent (7%) on any single bid or proposal. - 13.
+Total Allowable Preference Amount The maximum allowable preference awarded shall not exceed two hundred thousand dollars (\$200,000) on any single bid or proposal. - 13.
 Vendor Management System The registration system used by the Authority for business concerns to express interest in a particular trade and/or business opportunity.